Skip to main content

 Asset Scopes

-Assets are scoped in two ways:
+Assets are scoped in three ways:

 • Library assets are independent of workflows.